uhub/awesome-coffeescript/README.md

 * [egtann/sidebar](https://github.com/egtann/sidebar) - A free and interactive sidebar made with CSS and CoffeeScript
 * [dvicory/TvT](https://github.com/dvicory/TvT) - An in-browser 2D top-down multiplayer game written in CoffeeScript.
 * [docpad/docpad-plugin-coffeescript](https://github.com/docpad/docpad-plugin-coffeescript) - Adds support for CoffeeScript to JavaScript compilation to DocPad
+* [dbenson24/config-import-export](https://github.com/dbenson24/config-import-export) - Small Atom Package written in Coffeescript that allows you to export or import your configuration settings
 * [clyfe/tweet_express](https://github.com/clyfe/tweet_express) - Express sample app in CoffeeScript with a cube of sugar (superseded by umbrella)
 * [ChrisAnn/webgl-lessons-coffeescript](https://github.com/ChrisAnn/webgl-lessons-coffeescript) - An attempt to port Giles' WebGL Lessons to CoffeeScript
 * [CharlesHolbrow/pioneer](https://github.com/CharlesHolbrow/pioneer) - A minimalist blog written in CoffeeScript using Meteor and Meteorite